farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 - Introduce something new and dangerous in the fiction.
 - Inflict _harm_ matching the cost.
-- If there's a _danger track_ in play and the fiction allows it, mark boxes matching the _cost_.
+- If there's a _danger track_ in play and the fiction allows it, mark boxes matching the _cost_ to escalate danger.

+When the cost of an action is zero or lower, either because of players assisting one another or because of special abilities, introduce a new complication in the scene

 ## Tracks